michalc/sqlite-memory-vfs/README.md

 Python virtual filesystem for SQLite to read from and write to memory.

-While SQLite supports the special filename `:memory:` that allows the creation of databases in memory, there is no way to populate such a database using raw bytes without hitting disk as an intermediate step.
+While SQLite supports the special filename `:memory:` that allows the creation of databases in memory, there is no built-in way to populate such a database using raw bytes without hitting disk as an intermediate step.
 This virtual filesystem overcomes that limitation.

 No locking is performed, so client code _must_ ensure that writes do not overlap with other writes or reads.
 If multiple writes happen at the same time, the database will probably become corrupt and data be lost.